Philip Sears: Tennis career

+In 1890 he won the Lenox Invitation tournament in New York City against Oliver Samuel Campbell.
+In 1891 he finished runner-up to Edward L. Hall at the Longwood Bowl tournament.

 Sculptor

 He was active as a sculptor in Boston.
 His work was part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.

-In 2007, the original statue from which the one at Fruitlands Museum was used to create its current life-sized Pumanangwet (He Who Shoots the Stars), sold for $11,250 at Christie's in Beverly Hills; the life-size version, placed in the 1920s and pictured, left, is located at the Fruitlands Museum in Harvard, MA.
+In 2007, the original statue of Pumanangwet (He Who Shoots the Stars), sold for $11,250 at Christie's in Beverly Hills; the life-size version, placed in the 1920s and pictured, left, was commissioned by his cousin Clara Endicott Sears and is located at the Fruitlands Museum in Harvard, Massachusetts.

 Personal life

 His son Mason Sears (1899-1973) was a member of the Massachusetts General Court and the chairman of the Massachusetts Republican Party.